 Isla Catalina – the little sister of Isla Saona

 Isla Catalina is another thing to do in Punta Cana when it comes to catamaran excursions.
 This natural attraction close to La Romana, around an hour away from Punta Cana, is particularly interesting.
 It is much less frequented than Isla Saona and offers a better catamaran experience (because both ways are by catamaran and not just one way as for Isla Saona) and better snorkeling conditions.
 Even though the scenery might not be as spectacular as Isla Saona, you still can have a perfect day when heading towards Catalina Island.
-Fun on the catamaran, relaxing on the beach, some nice photo opportunities and food and drinks as much as you want are some of the key characteristics of this tour.
+Fun on the catamaran, relaxing on the beach, some nice photo opportunities and food and drinks as much as you want are some of the key characteristics of this tour, which makes it an attractive place to visit in Punta Cana and the Dominican Republic.
 For further information on this excursion, check out my comprehensive guide about Isla Catalina here.

 How to get there: most excursions include hotel pick-up in Punta Cana.
-If not, you can book yourself a private transfer from Punta Cana to the boat dock in Bayahibe, where the Isla Saona excursions are starting.
+If not, you can book yourself a private transfer from Punta Cana to the boat dock in La Romana, where the Isla Catalina excursions are starting.

-Cost: starting from 70 USD per person (incl. hotel-pick up in Punta Cana)
+Cost: starting from 80 USD per person (incl. hotel-pick up in Punta Cana) (check prices and details here*)

 Why it is one of the best things to do in Punta Cana: when it comes to a catamaran excursion, Catalina Island is like a hidden gem as it is often overlooked besides all the Isla Saona excursions and Punta Cana booze cruises